 It is important that patrol officers, supervisors, and incident commanders be trained in and be ready to act, if absolutely necessary, before SWAT is ready to go.

-SWAT should be involved in preparing patrol resources and incident commanders to address rapidly evolving high risk incidents in order to give them the highest chance for a
+SWAT should be involved in preparing patrol resources and incident commanders to address rapidly evolving high risk incidents in order to give them the highest chance for a successful outcome.

 The Chief concurs with these recommendations.